TerriaJS/terriajs/packages/terriajs/doc/deploying/controlling-in-an-iframe-or-popup.md

 ```

 Notice that parent is creating a CSV catalog item with embedded data.
 The CSV is only two lines in this case, but in a real application it could be large, much larger than could fit in a URL.

+The parent must use the TerriaJS application's exact origin as the `postMessage` target and must validate both `event.origin` and `event.source` when receiving messages.
+Do not use `"*"` as the target origin.